mitchellkrogza/apache-ultimate-bad-bot-blocker/_other_distros/CPANEL-Instructions.md

 This means it is redirecting all http traffic (port 80) to https (port 443).
 At this point most bad bots and bad referrers give up and will not even bother to follow the redirect.
 If they do however they will get blocked.

-You can change this behavior however by also adding the `Include /etc/apache2/custom.d/globalblacklist.conf` into the `<VirtualHost 1.2.3.4:80>` section of your config below before the ReWrite conditions take effect.
+You can change this behavior however by also adding the `custom.d/globalblacklist.conf` into the `<VirtualHost 1.2.3.4:80>` section of your config below before the ReWrite conditions take effect.
 Which means bots and bad referers hitting your http site will get blocked and will not even be shown the redirect to your https site. (see in config example below)

 ## To Test Bad User Agents